Flora of French Polynesia: Human action

 Human action has been decisive for the flora of French Polynesia.
 The percentage of endemic species of the islands is very small.
 Humans introduced numerous species, either by their uses, by being edible or by ornamentation.

 From Tonga and Samoa came the first human beings to the islands, specifically to the Marquesas Islands, in the year 300 AD approximately.
 The following migratory waves were established in Tuamotu and Tahiti in 800 AD, and finally in the Tuha'a Pae.
 These Polynesian population brought with them edible plants such as the coconut tree, the mape, the bread tree or uru, the yam, the sugar cane, the banana and the rose apple.
 All of them of Indo-Malay origin.

-In 1521, the first European exploration, the Magallanes-Elcano expedition, arrived in Pukapuka.
+In 1521, the first European exploration, the Magellan-Elcano expedition, arrived in Pukapuka.
 From that moment on, the Europeans would bring new plants of European and American origins such as mango, vanilla, avocado, lemon and tamarind.
 In addition to other ornamental flowers, since before then the Tahitians only knew the tiaré and the Pua Keni Keni.